 We hold Sendai World Festa at the Sendai International Center with the help of volunteers and groups that are active in the city and work for international understanding, international cooperation, and multiculturalism.
 The purpose of this festival is to help everyone involved think about furthering our goal of international exchange and multicultural understanding.

 Training programs and lectures are conducted to assist in understanding situations facing foreign residents and working together to build a more multicultural society.

 Education for International Understanding

-We register foreign citizens and international understanding groups who wish to help with international exchange activities and introduce information and those groups or people to schools, civic centers and other public places to run international understanding education activities.
+We register foreign citizens who wish to help with international exchange activities and introduce information and those groups or people to schools, civic centers and other public places to run international understanding education activities.